 Volver is a celebration of the poetic heart of flamenco: the music of the first cry, the first kiss, a call to prayer, the heart’s lament, the joy of living.
-The poetry of Leonard Cohen, Federico Garcia Lorca, Rumi and Violeta Parra is put to the soulful song of Flamenco.
+The poetry of Leonard Cohen, Federico Garcia Lorca, Rumi and Cecilia Woloch is put to the soulful song of Flamenco.
 From Spain, the Middle East and the US, performers interpret the fierce, sensual, heartbreaking and joyful aspects of human experience that unite us all.

 Volver returns to the Moorish roots of flamenco with a first-time collaboration between master musicians Amir-John Haddad and Ali Paris, Syrian percussionist Faisal Zedan, and gypsy flamenco singer José Cortés.
 These internationally renowned musicians create a stunning score for the San Francisco Flamenco Dance Company’s original choreography.